msd/userscripts/README.md

 ## Try it

 Go to indeed.com and search for any of the companies listed in the script and see the magic happen right before your very eyes.

 # Options

-These are configured as variables inside the script
+These options are provided as variables at the top script

 * `baddies`: The names of offensive companies (no, I'll wait).
 Write them as they appear in the results page.
 * `hide`: Remove violators from view instead of flagging them. (`true`=hide, `false`=flag)